Brochevarevarura: Plot

-Vishal narrates half of the plot to Shalini and promises to narrate the rest another day after making some minor developments.
-Later, Shalini starts travelling with Vishal for the film, and falls for him.
-One day while narrating to Shalini, Vishal receives a call from his mother, who tells him that his father met with an accident(the innocent person whom RE unknowingly injure).
-They need ₹10 lakh for the surgery, and Shalini helps him out with the money.
-She gets the money from the bank by one of her agents, and drives Vishal to his father with the money.
-Meanwhile, Rocky, who was at the same bank looking for potential withdrawals of high amounts of money so that they could steal, finds this as a good opportunity and follows the car to a petrol bunk.
-Determining the only possible route the car is going to continue on, they pelt a stone on Shalini's car en route, which leads to a car crash and steal the money.
-Later, Rahul drops his phone which had the thug's contact on it at the crash scene (a mentally challenged person picks it up later).
+Vishal is done narrating half of the plot to Shalini and promises to continue later.
+Eventually, Shalini falls in love with Vishal while they are travelling for the film.
+One day, while narrating to Shalini, Vishal receives a call from his mother, who tells him that his father is severely injured (by R3, unintentionally).
+They need ₹10 lakh for the surgery.
+Shalini helps Vishal, getting money from the bank and goes to drop him at the hospital, Meanwhile, Rocky, who was at the same bank looking for potential withdrawals of high amounts of money so that they could steal, finds this as a good opportunity.
+The R3 pelt a stone at Shalini's car en route, which leads to a car crash, and the trio steal the money.
+During this, Rahul accidentally drops his phone which had the thug's contact number on it at the crash scene.
+The R3 panic as they now have no way to contact the thugs.
 Vishal and Shalini are admitted to a local hospital and Vishal is hesitant to ask Shalini for more money for his father's surgery.
-Meanwhile, the thugs try to contact Rahul but to no avail.
-They decide to sell her and start moving to pick up point.
+The thugs try to contact Rahul - when there is no reply, they decide to sell Mithra and start moving her to a pick up point.

-Rahul and Vishal realize that the phone was dropped at the crash site, both race to the crash site and deduce that the mentally challenged must've picked up the phone and start hunting for him in the city.
+Rahul and Vishal both realize that Rahul's phone was dropped at the crash site (Vishal wants to find R3 to get the money back).
+Both race to the crash site and deduce that a mentally-challenged man nearby must've picked up the phone and start hunting for him in the city.
 Meanwhile, one of the thugs gifts Mitra's bag to his daughter.
-R3 and thug's daughter end up in the same auto-rickshaw and realize that it is Mitra's bag.
-They investigate his daughter for his whereabouts and track him down.
-Meanwhile, Vishal manages to track down the mentally challenged and chases after him.
-They all run into each other and on realizing it try to disperse.
-Rahul contacts the kidnappers to save Mitra, but the kidnappers refuse his deal and delete his contact.
-While transporting Mitra to their place, Mitra creates havoc in the car of thugs which leads to hit into a motorcycle and end up creating a huge ruckus.
-This leads to the police trying to document the issue for insurance purposes.
-They are surprised to discover Mitra and save her.
-Meanwhile, Vishal's sister informs Vishal that operation was completed successfully.
-He realizes that Shalini arranged the money again for his father and comes to thank her.
+R3 and the thug's daughter end up in the same auto-rickshaw and the boy realize that it is Mitra's bag.
+They question his daughter for his whereabouts and track him down.
+Vishal manages to track down the mentally challenged person and chases after him.
+They all run into each other, leading to a fruitless chase.
+Rahul gets away from Vishal and contacts the kidnappers to save Mitra, but the kidnappers do not respond.

+While transporting Mitra, she creates havoc in the car, which leads them to hit a motorcycle and end up creating a ruckus in public.
+The police arrive to investigate and find and rescue Mitra.
+Vishal's mother informs him that their father's operation was completed successfully.
+He realizes that Shalini arranged the money again for his father and thanks her.
+Shalini proposes to Vishal, who, taken aback, asks for more time.
+Shalini reassures him she will do the film regardless.
+Then they receive a parcel, delivered to the hospital, containing the ₹10 lakh that was stolen and an apology note.